twse/random-stuff/Readable Fonts/Transliteration.md

 Transliteration (1998) is a TrueType font derived from Times New Roman Italic from Glyph for Windows for Egyptian transliteration created by the Centre for Computer-aided Egyptological Research, Utrecht University.
 It relocates some ASCII characters and removes mappings for other symbols.

-URW Palladio GGM (2002), by Ulrich Stiehl, is a font using the Balaram encoding designed for Sanskrit documents of the Gaudiya Grantha Mandira website.

 URW Palladio IS (2003), by Ulrich Stiehl, is a font derived from URW Palladio designed for the IndoSkript Project of the Universities of Berlin and Halle in Germany.
 This font was created with request from [Harry Falk](http://userpage.fu-berlin.de/~falk/index.htm) and is included with the 2003 IndoSkript CD.

 URW Palladio KUL (2002) and URW Palladio M (2002), by Ulrich Stiehl, are fonts derived from URW Palladio and designed for use with Catholic University of Lublin, Poland.
 This font relocates capital Z acute to code 190 to comply with Adobe Standard Encoding.
 This font is designed for the German-Polish Friendship Fonts project.